1. Home

 This tutorial on how to make a faux topiary is super simple and will add a beautiful texture to any room in your home!

 With a few materials and some creativity, this just might be your favorite DIY yet.
 It truly does look like a living plant when you finish it.
-Follow along and be inspired!
+Follow along and learn how to make a faux topiary!

 Using an old towel or sheet as a work surface cover, if needed, start filling your pot with potting soil.
 Fill it about half way to start.